-A comprehensive update to the basin Selected Plan of Improvements is currently underway in 2020.
+A comprehensive update to the basin Selected Plan of Improvements is currently underway.
 The focus of the master plan studies is to provide a basis for stormwater management while taking into consideration drainageway management, reduction of flood hazards, reduction of property damage, effective use of public funds, and a cost/benefit analysis of improvement alternatives including water quality, channel patterns and ecology.

 2014 Hydrology, Hydraulics and Floodplain Mapping#

 A full update to the hydrologic and hydraulic modeling studies was completed in 2014 to reflect significant drainage improvements made by the City since the 2001 Master Plan.
 Notable improvements include the West Prospect Detention Pond, Sheldon Lake Drainage Improvement, and the Canal Importation Ponds and Outfall Project (CIPO).